spryker/spryker-docs/_drafts/oryx/packages.md

 template: concept-topic-template
 ---

-While the Oryx code base is [available on Github](https://github.com/spryker/oryx/), the code is published and distributed as so-called packages on npm. [npmjs.com](https://www.npmjs.com/) is a widely used registry that is used to packages.
-Package managers (e.g. npm, yarn, deno, bun, etc) are used to install dependencies in a project.
+The Oryx code base is [available on Github](https://github.com/spryker/oryx/), and the code is published and distributed as npm packages. [npmjs.com](https://www.npmjs.com/) is a widely used registry of packages.
+Package managers, like npm, yarn, deno or bun, are used to install dependencies in a project.
 The dependencies are typically configured in the [package.json](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) file of an application.

-Oryx [packages](./packages.md) are distributed under the [spryker-oryx](https://www.npmjs.com/org/spryker-oryx) organization.
+Oryx packages are distributed under the [spryker-oryx](https://www.npmjs.com/org/spryker-oryx) organization.
 Each time a new version is published, the version number is bumped.
-For more information on the versioning strategy, see versioning.
+For more information on the versioning strategy, see Versioning.

 <!-- Add link to version.md (see https://spryker.atlassian.net/browse/HRZ-2147) -->